abims-sbr/GGA_Cloud/docs/source/gga/tripal-chado.md

 You can populate other if you have more infomation (like source version or execution date)

+---

 *Chado > Chado analysis add*

 - Analysis name: Genus species OGS5.0

-- Program name: Maker (if you don't know, write 'Performed by xxx')
+- Program name: Annotation program (if you don't know, write 'Performed by xxx')

-- Program version: v2.31.8, OGS5.0 (if you don't know, write at least 'OGS5.0')
+- Program version: v1.0.0, OGS5.0 (if you don't know, write at least 'OGS5.0')

 - Source name: Your lab (or the lab who made the assembly)